 "Was it a cynical U-turn by a man who once decried personalised politics and Blairish exploitation of family?
 Yes, shouted an army of cynical pundits and bloggers.
 David Cameron clearly thought so too, because he let it be known he would not be giving a similar interview.
 But there the Tory leader was on Scottish TV at the weekend welling up over the loss of his own son, Ivan.
 Voters who complain that politicians all sound the same nowadays sometimes have a point."

-glance appears to be co-op based localism is in fact privatisation at a local level.
+So what at first glance appears to be co-op based localism is in fact privatisation at a local level.
 And lacking serious detail, having been poorly thought out.

 Now, being the bearded lefty that I am, I'm in favour of the co-op bit, but not so much the privatisation bit.
 It's all well and good introducing a profit motive, but we've seen in things like Academy schools that allowing these bodies too much freedom, coupled with a profit motive, means they end up cherry picking the best cases and leaving the others be.
 This is bad enough when there is a state welfare net to catch these poor buggers, but when it's the state that's abandoning them, where do they turn?